 This iconic Logothetis work, formerly in the historic Desmos Gallery Collection, is one of the works that originated from his famous multi-day performance at the seaside resort of Porto-Rafti in 1975.
 During those days he buried pieces of fire-colored canvas in the earth, submerged them in the water of the sea and then dried them by hanging them in the wind: the four Pre-Socratic elements of Greek philosophers.
 He then wrapped the canvas around his body, sew it and subsequently incorporated it on stretchers.
 The resulting works, such as this one, emanate a feeling of wounded trauma that has partially healed, metaphorically creating bodily witnesses of scarred tissue, abject remnants that pose as memories of traumatic events.
-It is also worthwhile noting the concept of Razza (which translates poorly as Race) as the agglomeration of archetypal influences of ancestry, upbringing, history, culture, geography, all influential baggage that impacts on an individual's psyche.
+It is also worthwhile noting the connection with Kazantzakis in the context of this exhibition: the great Cretan writer defined his unique concept of Razza (which translates poorly as Race) as the agglomeration of archetypal influences of ancestry, upbringing, history, culture, geography, all influential baggage that impacts on an individual's psyche.
 As such, it is fascinating to observe that Logothetis is creating art through his sublimation of Ancient Greek philosophy, a component of his Razza.

-9. Ana Mendieta
+Ana Mendieta